andreabochicchio02/CompanionAI/README.md

 # CompanionAI

-CompanionAI is a prototype AI system designed to provide friendly companionship, adaptive support, and practical assistance — all while keeping your data private and fully offline.
+CompanionAI is a prototype AI system designed to provide friendly companionship, adaptive support, and practical assistance.
 The project is built with *Flask* to showcase its features through a simple web application.

 ---